KSitjar/ksitjar.github.io/resume.md

 ### Digital Product Manager
 **VyStar Credit Union** – August 2020 to Present
-- Developed and drove the **product vision and strategy** for the digital account opening platform, ensuring alignment with business goals and customer needs.
+- Develop and drive the **product vision and strategy** for the digital account opening platform, ensuring alignment with business goals and customer needs.
-- Defined and refined **user stories** based on customer behavior data and stakeholder input, enabling more focused product development and improved user engagement.
+- Define and refine **user stories** based on customer behavior data and stakeholder input, enabling more focused product development and improved user engagement.
-- Led **customer journey mapping** efforts to identify pain points in the onboarding process, resulting in a 15% reduction in customer complaints and a 20% decrease in onboarding time.
+- Lead **customer journey mapping** efforts to identify pain points in the acquisition and onboarding process, continuously enhancing the user experience.
-- Led API product development for the digital account opening platform, managing the backlog and working with external partners to define API requirements, resulting in a 25% YoY increase in new digital memberships.
+- Manage API product development for the digital account opening platform, working with external partners to define API requirements and maintaining the product backlog.
-- Spearheaded improvements in the onboarding process, using data-driven insights to identify pain points and refine customer journeys, reducing customer complaints by 15%.
-- Collaborated with Risk, UX, and Engineering teams to prioritize onboarding features and ensure alignment with the overall product strategy.
+- Collaborate with Risk, UX, and Engineering teams to prioritize onboarding features, ensuring alignment with the overall product strategy.
-- Managed the onboarding product roadmap, continuously evaluating customer behavior through onboarding analytics to deliver seamless user experiences.
+- Oversee the online account opening product roadmap, evaluating customer behavior through analytics to deliver seamless user experiences.
-- Championed Agile methodologies, leading sprint planning and backlog grooming for API and onboarding features.
+- Champion Agile methodologies, leading sprint planning and backlog grooming for API and onboarding features.

 ### Senior QA Automation Engineer
 **TEKsystems (Florida Blue)** – July 2019 to July 2020